building39/nebula9/README.md

 ## Current State

 The current state of this project is in its infancy.
-Boot strapping basic required obects, and the creation of new domains and domain members (users) is working, as is the creation of new containers and data objects.
+Boot strapping basic required objects, and the creation of new domains and domain members (users) is working, as is the creation of new containers and data objects.
 Container and data object metadata retrieval is working, as is retrieving the data stored for a data object.
 Basic HTTP authentication of users (domain members) on